isomerpages/moe-sengkangpri/_quick-links/Parents/Info on Sexuality Education Programme for P5 & P6 Students.md

 **PLEASE NOTE**<BR>**For 2023, the Primary 5 lesson "Did You Know?" will also be conducted for the Primary 5 cohort.**

-**INFORMATION FOR PARENTS**
+**INFORMATION FOR PARENTS**<br>
 8. Parents may opt their children out of the Growing Years programme, and/or supplementary sexuality education programmes by MOE-approved external providers.

 9. Parents who wish to opt their children out of the Growing Years (GY) programme need to complete an opt-out form.
-This form will be distributed via Parents Gateway(PG) to parents and is also downloadable click here.
-The completed opt-out form is to be submitted by 10/03/2023.  [here](/files/P5_P6%20Growing%20Year%202021%20Letter%20to%20Parents%20Opt%20Out%20Form.pdf)
+This form will be distributed via Parents Gateway(PG) to parents and is also downloadable [click here].
+The completed opt-out form is to be submitted by 10/03/2023.

 10. Parents can contact the school at 63840809 0r email skps@moe.edu.sg for discussion or to seek clarification about the school's sexuality education programme.